pabloariasal/zfm/README.md

 bindkey '^A' zfm-cd-to-bookmark
 bindkey '^E' zfm-insert-bookmark
 ```
-*Tip:* you can use `Ctrl+v` on your terminal window to display escape sequences of key bindings.
+*Tip:* you can use `ctrl+v` on your terminal window to display escape sequences of key bindings.